 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-The Science Center of Iowa & Blank IMAX Dome Theater is a science museum that is located in Des Moines, Iowa.
-It first opened its doors in 1970 as the Des Moines Center of Science and Industry in Greenwood-Ashworth Park.
-In 1985, it was renamed the Science Center of Iowa, and in 2005, it moved to its current location.
-The center's noble mission is to engage and inspire Iowans along their lifelong science learning journey.
-To achieve this, it features special-format theatres and unique programming that attract Iowans and visitors from afar.
-The center's exceptional programming reaches every county in Iowa through a statewide educational outreach program, encouraging cultural understanding and providing Iowans with unparalleled experiences.
-With more than 300,000 visitors annually, the Science Center of Iowa is a premier attraction that offers something for everyone.
+Here’s The Deal: Science Center of Iowa is a science museum in Des Moines, Iowa. initially opened its doors in 1970 under the name Des Moines Center of Science and Industry within Greenwood-Ashworth Park.
+It underwent a name change to the Science Center of Iowa in 1985, relocating to its current site in 2005.
+The center is driven by a noble mission: to engage and inspire lifelong science learning among Iowans.
+Achieving this goal involves offering special-format theaters and unique programming that draw locals and visitors from afar.
+Furthermore, the center's outstanding programming extends its reach to every county in Iowa through a statewide educational outreach program, fostering cultural understanding and delivering unparalleled experiences to Iowans.
+Welcoming over 300,000 visitors annually, the Science Center of Iowa is a premier attraction catering to diverse interests.
 As a center member, visitors can enjoy free admission, making it an accessible and affordable destination for families.
+With live science demonstrations, a 50-foot planetarium, and interactive experiences at every turn, there's always more to discover and explore.

 Specialty: